Penn & Teller: Fool Us

-The ninth season premiered on 14 October 2022.
+The eleventh season premiered on January 24, 2025.

 Format

 Each episode starts off with the introduction stating the purpose of the series.
-Penn & Teller come out and take their seats towards center stage, and hopeful magicians perform (6 in the pilot, 4 in season 1–present) their acts in front of them with a live studio audience.
+Penn & Teller come out and take their seats towards center stage, and hopeful magicians perform.
+Most episodes are arranged to showcase four acts, performed in front of Penn & Teller and a live studio audience.
+For the second half of season 7 through season 9, the performances were to a virtual audience due to the coronavirus pandemic.

-After each performance, Penn & Teller privately confer while the host interviews the magicians.
-Penn then reveals if they know how the trick was performed, typically using cryptic language, or they write down the method and present it privately to the magicians to confirm, so as to avoid publicly exposing the secrets behind the trick.
+After each performance, Penn & Teller privately confer while the host interviews the magician.
+Penn then reveals if they know how the trick was performed, typically using cryptic language suggesting the kind of trick used.
+When cryptic language fails, they generally write down the method and present it privately to the magicians to confirm, so as to avoid publicly exposing the secrets behind the trick.
 Teller notes that the doublespeak helps teach people new techniques without spoiling the trick.

-If Penn & Teller are wrong, or cannot come up with how the trick was done, the magician wins a Fool Us trophy and the opportunity to later perform at one of Penn & Teller's Las Vegas shows.
+If Penn & Teller are wrong, or cannot figure out how the trick was done, the magician wins a Fool Us trophy and the opportunity to later perform at one of Penn & Teller's Las Vegas shows.
 A backstage judge or judges, versed in the techniques of the magic industry and privately informed how the trick is done prior to the show, makes any necessary calls whether Penn & Teller were properly fooled.
 At the end of each episode, Penn & Teller perform a magic act of their own.